 The best time to visit is the summer months especially from April to June and September – October.
 The thrilling roads of Hindustan – Tibet Highway leading up to Chitkul and the clear blue skies make for the perfect adventure, with enough safety mixed in.

-However, August – September is harvest season for the apples and makes for a sight to never be forgotten, with the entire vistas turning into colors of fertility of the land.
+However, August – September is harvest season for the apples.
+It makes for a sight to never be forgotten, with the entire vistas turning into colors of the fertility of the land.
 Since the winter months are uninhabitable, it isn’t a viable option.
 You should also read my article on the best time to visit Kinnaur Valley for more details.

 How to reach Chitkul – Kinnaur

 Personally, the trip on Manali Leh highway seemed easier in comparison to the trip to Chitkul and further to Spiti Valley!
-This is primarily due to the fact that in the Manali-Leh road trip, you’re usually driving close to the river bed unless you’re ascending for some massive mountain pass.
+This difficulty is primarily because, in the Manali-Leh road trip, you’re usually driving close to the river bed unless you’re ascending for some massive mountain pass.
 In comparison, for the Kinnaur Trip, the roads are carved at higher points of the hills, always more enthralling.

 What are your opinions on this?
 Which is the more difficult drive – Kinnaur – Spiti or Manali Leh Highway ??
 Comment below!